 The second challenge concerns the inclusion of environmental sustainability into the company's strategy.
 As mentioned earlier, Livslinjen's consideration of environmental sustainability issues is primarily driven by employees' personal interest, lacking a coherent integration into the company's strategy.
 A related problem regards the fact that the medical industry, which most of Livslinjen's target customers belong to, is primarily focused on ensuring hygiene and minimizing costs.
 From this standpoint, Livslinjen's current environmental sustainability efforts - such as the designing a recycling solution for the robot's interchangeable parts - may not provide tangible value to their offer (in fact, in light of hygiene concerns, recycling robot parts could even be met with disapproval).
-The question then becomes: how can Livslinjen seamlessly integrate environmental sustainability concerns with financial and health considerations in their value proposition to offer added value to their customers?
+The question then becomes: how can Livslinjen seamlessly integrate environmental sustainability concerns into their company's strategy?
+And how can they integrated environmental sustainability concerns with financial and health considerations in their value proposition to offer added value to their customers?